ja391045/tclisten-fullcfg-spring-boot/README.md

 Any default values listed in  [Apache Tomcat 8 Configuration Reference](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html) are retained as the default value here, so not every property need be specified.
 In short, if you must specify a value in Tomcat's server.xml, then you must specify the value here.
 Otherwise, the default may be accepted.

 Finally, a quick note on APR connectors.
 If an APR type connector is specified by configuration, but the [APR/Native library](https://tomcat.apache.org/tomcat-8.0-doc/apr.html) is not installed, or is not available, an error will occur on application startup.
+Right now, this is a feature, not a bug.
+If a production specification dictates that APR/Native must be used, it is important that the use of the connector is assured, rather than auto-selecting another connector in the absence of APR.
+On the TODO list is the addition of the HTTP/1.1 & AJP/1.3 protocols as top level connectors.
+These protocols when specified should auto-switch between APR when available, or NIO if APR is absent.

 ## In-Depth Examples ##